Can a Beagle Be a Service Dog?

 How long does it typically take to train a beagle to become a service dog?

-The time it takes to train a beagle to become a service dog can vary depending on factors such as the dog’s individual temperament, the complexity of the tasks it needs to learn, and the consistency of training.
+The time it takes to train a beagle to become a service dog can vary depending on factors such as the dog’s temperament, the complexity of the tasks it needs to learn, and the consistency of training.
 On average, it can take anywhere from several months to a year or more to fully train a beagle for service work.

 Are there any special considerations when using a beagle as a service dog in public settings?